singularit-de/cookiecutter-django/{{cookiecutter.project_slug}}/README.md

 License: {{cookiecutter.open_source_license}}
 {%- endif %}

+## Techstack

+- Python 3.11
+- Django
+- Postgres {{ cookiecutter.postgresql_version }}
+  {% if cookiecutter.use_celery == "y" %}
+- Celery
+- Cache & Broker: Redis
+  {% else %}
+- Cache: Redis
+  {% endif %}
+- Pre-commit
+- Docs: Sphinx

 ## First Steps after creating the project with cookiecutter

 1. ``cd`` into the created project folder or open it in your IDE
 2. create and activate a new virtual environment and install the requirements with `pip install -r requirements/local.txt`
 3. Optionally create a new ``.env`` file
-4. Install pre-commit hooks with `pre-commit install`
-5. Run ``pre-commit run --all-files`` to properly format the code
-6. Create a new repository on our [Gitlab](https://www.singular-code.de) without a README.md
+4. Create a new repository on our [Gitlab](https://www.singular-code.de) without a README.md
-7. Git init and add the remote repository.
+5. Git init and add the remote repository.
 This steps are usually shown on the empty repository page on Gitlab

-- `git init --initial-branch=main`
+    - Run git init `git init --initial-branch=main`
-- `git remote add origin <url>`
+    - Add gitlab origin `git remote add origin {{ cookiecutter.repository_url }}`
-- `git add .`
+    - Add all files `git add .`
+    - Install pre-commit hooks with `pre-commit install`
-- `git commit -m "Initial commit"`
+    - Run commit `git commit -m "Initial commit"`
-- `git push --set-upstream origin main`
+    - Run push `git push --set-upstream origin main`

+**!!!Delete this section after you have completed the steps above!!!**

+## Local Setup if you dont use docker

+1. Create a virtual environment using python 3.11
+2. Activate the virtual environment
+3. Install the requirements with `pip install -r requirements/local.txt`
+4. Create a new ``.env`` file and copy the content from ``.env.example`` into it
+5. Create a new postgres database and add the credentials to the ``.env`` file
+6. Run the migrations with `python manage.py migrate`
+7. Create a new superuser with `python manage.py createsuperuser`
+8. Run the development server with `python manage.py runserver`

+## Pre-commit

+We use [pre-commit](https://pre-commit.com/) to ensure that all code is formatted correctly and that there are no linting errors.
+You can install the pre-commit hooks with `pre-commit install`.
+This will install the pre-commit hooks for this repository.
+If you want to run the pre-commit hooks manually you can run `pre-commit run --all-files`.
+See ``.pre-commit-config.yaml`` for more information.

 ## Staging Deployment